sumitabh1710/website_scrapper/README.md

-# Website Scrapper API
+# FastAPI AI Agent for Website Scraping and OpenAI Integration

+## Overview

-This project provides a **FastAPI** application that allows you to create sessions by scraping content from websites.
-Once a session is created, you can interact with a **chat API** using the session ID to send and receive messages based on the scraped content.
+This project implements a FastAPI application that uses an AI agent to scrape a website's homepage and answer three specific questions based on the content:

+- **Industry**: What industry does the website belong to?
+- **Company Size**: What is the size of the company (e.g., small, medium, large)?
+- **Location**: Where is the company located?

+The AI agent processes the raw text of the homepage using OpenAI's API to answer these questions.

 ## Prerequisites